 Requirements for Maintaining Financial Aid Satisfactory Academic Progress (FA SAP)

 FA SAP is reviewed at the end of each semester after grades are submitted.
+Students with a negative FA SAP status are sent a status notification letter by USPS mail.
 All enrollment is included in FA SAP calculations, whether or not a student received aid in a given semester.
 To remain eligible for Financial Aid, a student must:

 - Maintain a minimum 3.0 cumulative grade point average (GPA) – Qualitative Measure.
 All letter grades/marks are considered in evaluating SAP, including repeated courses.